pimbrouwers/NpmStaticSiteGenerator/README.md

 You're now left with a `www_src` dir, which houses your website code.
 And a `www_dist` dir which houses your deployable code.

 ## Develop
-When you're ready to deploy your code, simply run: `npm run --prefix tools compile` to populate your `www_dist` directory in response to any changes made in the `www_src` directory.
+When you're ready to begin development, simply run: `npm run --prefix tools compile`.
+This launches `watch` which will recompile the `www_dist` directory in response to any changes made in the `www_src` directory.

 > It is recommended to use the npm package `http-server` (`npm i -g http-server`) to view the result via `http-server www_dist/`